ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_masspay.md

 ## Initiate a mass payment

-This section covers how to initiate a mass payment from an [Account](#accounts) or Verified [Customer](#customers) resource.
+This section covers how to initiate a mass payment from an [Account](#accounts) resource.
 A mass payment contains a list of `items` representing individual payments.
 Optionally, mass payments can contain `metadata` on the mass payment itself as well as items contained in the mass payment which can be used to pass along additional information with the mass payment and item respectively.

 #### Deferred mass payment
 A mass payment can be created with a status of `deferred`, which allows you to create the mass payment and defer processing to a later time.
 To trigger processing on a deferred mass payment, you'll [update the mass payment](https://docsv2.dwolla.com/#update-a-mass-payment) with a status of `pending`.
 A deferred mass payment can be cancelled by updating the mass payment with a status of `cancelled`.